-About 90 minutes south of Memphis, stop at the Oxford campus of the University of Mississippi and seek out the civil rights monument created by Oxford resident Rod Moorhead.
-The statue portrays James Meredith, the first African-American student to be admitted to the university, after his racial discrimination case was supported by the U.S. Supreme Court in 1962.
-President John F. Kennedy deployed 31,000 troops to quell protests and protect Meredith when he arrived at the school.
-Meredith graduated the following year with a bachelor of science degree.
-The drive to Jackson follows the 1966 "March Against Fear" route Meredith planned to walk alone to protest racism and the fear that kept black people from registering to vote.
-Near Hernando, a historical marker documents where he was shot three times by a white sniper on the second day.
-Over 15,000 supporters had joined the march by the time Meredith recovered and met them 20 days later in the state capital.
-In Money, all that remains of Bryant's Grocery & Meat Market is the ruin of the store-front, but this is where Emmett Till, a 14-year-old from Chicago, Illinois, who was visiting relatives, came to purchase candy in 1955 and was accused of whistling at Carolyn Bryant, the 21-year-old white shopkeeper.
-Bryant's husband and his half-brother abducted Emmett, beat and shot him, then threw his body into the Tallahatchie River.
-Emmett's mother insisted on an open coffin at his funeral to highlight the savagery of the attack.
-The ensuing public outcry is credited with igniting the civil rights movement.
+Drive southeast to Money, Mississippi, where all that remains of Bryant's Grocery & Meat Market is the ruin of the storefront.
+This is where Emmett Till, a black 14-year-old from Chicago, Illinois, who was visiting relatives, came to purchase candy in 1955 and was accused of whistling at Carolyn Bryant, the 21-year-old white shop-keeper.
+Emmett was abducted by Bryant's husband and half-brother, and his beaten body was found in the Tallahatchie River.
+Emmett's mother insisted on an open coffin funeral to highlight the savagery of the attack.
+The ensuing public outcry is credited with igniting the American Civil Rights Movement.
 Go to Sumner to see the Tallahatchie Courthouse, where the murder trial took place; both men were acquitted.
-Then drive about two hours south to reach Jackson.
+Drive about two hours south to reach Jackson.